Introduction

 If you have doubts or concerns, an extended policy might be a good option.
 Insurance is good if it’s reasonable.
 These policies have a lot of legalese.

-28. Do You Haul Away The Old Equipment And Clean Up All Job Related Debris?
+28. Do You Haul Away The Old Equipment And Clean Up All Job-Related Debris?

 Who wants to be bothered with removing the old stuff?
 Let them take it back to the shop as they go.

 I once had a customer call me and ask where his old heat pump was.
-I had to tell him it was dispose of just like I do with all systems I change out.
+I had to tell him it was disposed of just like I do with all systems I change out.
 He wanted it back.
 I had to give him another one just like it.

-I said, “what are you going to do with it?”
+I said, “What are you going to do with it?”
 He said he was going to put it back together.
 Mmmm.

 Just have it in the contract so there will be no misunderstandings.